Timrat: History

 The village was established in 1981, though the site had previously been the location of kibbutz Timorim, which was established in 1948, but moved to the centre of the country in 1954 due to a shortage of land.
-Timorim had been established on the land of the depopulated Arab village of Ma'alul.
+Timorim had been established on land near the former depopulated Arab village of Ma'alul.

 Archaeology

+The village is situated near the historic tell Shimron, which is the northernmost point of a natural winterthorn population.

 A Hebrew inscription with the word Shabbat (שַׁבָּת) was discovered west of Timrat by a casual hiker.
 This finding suggests a potential marking of the Sabbath boundary for a nearby town.

 Residents

 Timrat has over 400 families and over 2,000 residents (home owners and renters).
 Most of them work outside of Timrat.